product-fruits/interview-tests/README.md

 When your job returns `ProcessResult.NotYetDone` it means its task is not done yet and it needs to be called again to continue when it left off.
 If it returns `ProcessResult.Finished` it means the task is done and the output data is ready to be checked.

-At this time all temporary data in Mongo should be cleaned up.
+At this time all temporary data (documents) in Mongo should be cleaned up.
+Remaining empty collections are OK.